tc39/notes/meetings/2017-03/mar-23.md

 MPT: If you take fall forward on the global timeline then things will trigger an hour later.

-MJ: So one thing I'll add is Java8 and its standard and pretty much all the platforms that have this bug have been trying to solidify around the best way to handle this and *this* is the same set of expectations that they have standardized around.
+MAJ: So one thing I'll add is Java8 and its standard and pretty much all the platforms that have this bug have been trying to solidify around the best way to handle this and *this* is the same set of expectations that they have standardized around.

 BT: But to answer Yehuda's question, I'm not sure that this would come up because when you get a date that's in the context of a timezone in JavaScript...
 So once you have the date for where you are on that timezone, your time is disambiguated.